wpeka/auction-software/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.htm

-Woo Auction Software is one of the flexible and intuitive WordPress Auction Plugin to host your online auctions.
+WPAuction software is one of the flexible and intuitive WordPress Auction Plugin to host your online auctions.

 == Description ==

-Woo Auction Software is built for WordPress website owners who want to run successful auctions on their websites.
+WPAuction software is built for WordPress website owners who want to run successful auctions on their websites.

 👉 Demo Site: [Click Here](https://demo.wpeka.com/woo-auction-software/)
-👉 Learn More About Woo Auction Software(PRO): [Click Here](https://club.wpeka.com/product/woo-auction-software/?utm_source=referral&utm_medium=wporg&utm_campaign=wpauction)
+👉 Learn More About WPAuction software(PRO): [Click Here](https://club.wpeka.com/product/woo-auction-software/?utm_source=referral&utm_medium=wporg&utm_campaign=wpauction)

 This is a powerful auction plugin for WordPress that allows you to host live auctions on your website.
 You can do this without any coding knowledge.

 Combine the ease of use of WordPress and the power of WooCommerce with this plugin to setup eCommerce auctions quickly.
 You can run auctions for digital or physical products.

-= Woo Auction Software supports these types of auctions: =
+= WPAuction software supports these types of auctions: =

 ➡️ <strong>[Forward Auctions](https://www.wpauctionsoftware.com/wordpress-forward-auctions-plugin/?utm_source=referral&utm_medium=wporg&utm_campaign=wpauction) -</strong> Buyers bid for your products, highest bidder wins.
 ➡️ <strong>[Reverse Auction](https://www.wpauctionsoftware.com/wordpress-reverse-auction-plugin/?utm_source=referral&utm_medium=wporg&utm_campaign=wpauction) -</strong> Sellers bid the price at which they are willing to sell their products or services, <strong>Lowest Bid Wins.</strong>🏆